sc0ttkclark/filters/readme.txt

 2. The advanced filtering pop-up

 == Changelog ==

+= 0.3 =
+* Added: Custom Field Suite integration, now automatically pulls filters from the post type, if it has fields valid for CFS
+* Added: Added support for WP 3.7
+* Improved: Pods integration now better for relationship fields
+* Removed: No longer offering support for WP 3.5

 = 0.2 =
 * Added: Pods integration, now automatically pulls filters from the post type, if it's created/extended by Pods